fkloosterman/bitbucket-migration/docs/reference/migration_pull_requests.md

 - ✅ **Commit Count**: Noted in description.
 - ✅ **Participant Count**: Noted in description.
 - ✅ **All Comments**: General comments, inline code comments, and PR updates are migrated as GitHub comments, preserving the timeline.
+- ✅ **Inline Code Comments**: Migrated as regular comments with code context information when inline attachment fails.
+- ✅ **PR Activity**: Status changes, approvals, and updates are migrated as comments.
+- ✅ **Reviewers**: Listed in PR description but not set as official reviewers.
+- ✅ **Attachments**: Downloaded and uploaded to GitHub.
+- ✅ **Inline Images**: Extracted and uploaded to GitHub.

 ## What Is NOT Preserved
 - ❌ **PR Numbers**: PRs share GitHub's issue numbering sequence, so numbers may change.